Crow (comics): Eric Draven

 Eric Draven was portrayed by actor Brandon Lee in the 1994 film The Crow, based on the comic book.
 The film had the same basic premise, except that the couple were murdered in their loft apartment because they were fighting tenant eviction instead of being murdered on the side of the road for fun.
 The film supplies Eric and Shelly with the respective last names Draven and Webster; in the graphic novel, they were referred to only by their first names.
-In the movie Eric depends on the Crow's health to be invincible, while the graphic novel depicts Eric as totally invincible and the crow is a spirit guide that mostly only Eric sees.
-Bill Skarsgård will play Eric Draven in the reboot.
+In the film Eric depends on the Crow's health to be invincible, while the graphic novel depicts Eric as totally invincible and the crow is a spirit guide that mostly only Eric sees.
+Bill Skarsgård played Eric in the reboot.

 Ashe Corven

 Ashe Corven (portrayed by Vincent Perez) appears in The Crow: City of Angels, the sequel to The Crow.
 He is resurrected by the magical crow to avenge the death of his son Danny, who was killed along with him after accidentally witnessing a gang committing a murder.
 Like his predecessor, Ashe kills each of the gang members until he meets the crime boss who ordered his death.
 The crime boss, Judah Earl (portrayed by Richard Brooks), wishes to obtain Ashe's powers for himself.
 Ashe is assisted by Sarah from the original film (here portrayed by Mia Kirshner).
 Sarah provides Ashe's facial makeup in honor of Eric.
 While Ashe is on his way to kill Judah, Judah captures his spirit crow and drinks its blood, gaining Ashe's powers.
 While the film's ending has Ashe and Danny reunited, the original intended ending leaves Ashe unable to move on to the Afterlife, condemning him to wander the Earth.